barretov/CodeTimeTracker/README.md

     To delete tracker data you have do:

-        - Use command (Crtl+Shift+p) and type 'CodeTimeTracker' or 'tracker' and choose the option "CondeTimeTracker: Delete tracker data".
+        - Use command (Ctrl+Shift+p) and type 'CodeTimeTracker' or 'tracker' and choose the option "CondeTimeTracker: Delete tracker data".

         or.

         - Open menu 'Tools'->'CodeTimeTracker'->'CodeTimeTracker:Delete tracker data'.

-Comming Soon
+Coming Soon

     - Option for choose technologies to appear in the graphics.
     - Maybe git integration for merge tracker data, case you use CodeTimeTracker in another computer.
-    - Top 3 techonogies.
+    - Top 3 technologies.
     - Top 3 projects.
+    - Behavior